Track daily expenses across 8 categories with charts, monthly summaries, and CSV export. All data stored locally in your browser.

 At the end of each month, use the date filter to view that month's expenses.
 Compare the total against your income to see your savings rate.
 Check each category against the previous month to spot trends.
 A gradual increase in Food spending might indicate dining out more frequently, while a spike in Bills could mean a new subscription you forgot about.

 The CSV export creates a file compatible with Excel, Google Sheets, Numbers, and other spreadsheet applications.
-Once imported into a spreadsheet, you can create pivot tables, build custom charts, apply formulas, and perform deeper analysis than the built-in charts provide.
+Once imported into a spreadsheet, you can create pivot tables, build custom charts, apply formulas, and perform deeper analysis than the -in charts provide.
 Export monthly for record keeping or annually for tax preparation.

 | Browser | localStorage | Canvas 2D | Blob/Download |